cloudyluna/cdda-custom-experimental/README.md

 This is my personal nix flake to run the autommatically built CDDA game from CDDA github repo.
 Beware that I'm using this flake for learning nix flakes and nixos.

+# running for a quick try

+`nix run` or `nix run .#default` from within the repo directory.

+# install

+Use `nix profile install .` from within the directory.

 # game version

 - 2024-06-26-0530